DENR lifts halt order on Monterrazas project in Cebu

 The Department of Environment and Natural Resources (DENR) has lifted the cessation of operations order against the Monterrazas residential project in Cebu City after the company behind it carried out remedial works, complied with requirements, and settled penalties.

-In a statement Friday, Environmental Management Bureau Region 7 director John Edward Ang confirmed this as Mont Property Group Inc. implemented corrective measures required under its Environmental Compliance Certificate (ECC).
+In a statement on Friday, Environmental Management Bureau Region 7 director John Edward Ang confirmed this as Mont Property Group Inc. implemented corrective measures required under its Environmental Compliance Certificate (ECC).

 Ang explained that the Mont Property has constructed and enhanced 23 detention ponds with a combined capacity of approximately 52,468 cubic meters.